phpfui/PHPFUIWebsite/NXP/README.md

 ```

 ## String Support:
-Expressions can contain double or single quoted strings that are evaluated the same way as PHP evalutes strings as numbers.
+Expressions can contain double or single quoted strings that are evaluated the same way as PHP evaluates strings as numbers.
 You can also pass strings to functions.

 ```php
 echo $executor->execute("1 + '2.5' * '.5' + myFunction('category')");
 ```

 ## Extending MathExecutor
-You can add operators, functions and variables with the public methods in MathExecutor, but if you need to do more serious modifications to base behaviours, the easiest way to extend MathExecutor is to redefine the following methods in your derived class:
+You can add operators, functions and variables with the public methods in MathExecutor, but if you need to do more serious modifications to base behaviors, the easiest way to extend MathExecutor is to redefine the following methods in your derived class:
 * defaultOperators
 * defaultFunctions
 * defaultVars